klqulei/BilateralVideoSegmentation/README.md

 >By [Oliver Wang](http://www.oliverwang.info)
 oliver.wang2@gmail.com

-This is a *personal* reimplementation based on the publication *Bilateral Space Video Segmentation* [Maerki et al. 2016].
+This is a *personal* reimplementation of the method proposed in *Bilateral Space Video Segmentation* [Maerki et al. 2016].
-In particular, it only partially implements method described in the above paper, featuring only multi-linear interpolation.
+Importantly, it was written for clarity of understanding, and is totally unoptimized (i.e. IT'S SLOW and uses a LOT of memory).
-Furthermore, it is written for clarity of understanding, and is totally unoptimized (i.e. IT'S SLOW and uses a LOT of memory).
+Furthermore, it only partially implements the published method, featuring only multi-linear interpolation.
 For realistic timing and results to compare against, please refer to the material included in the original publication.

 All code provide here is to be used for **research purposes only**.
 For questions regarding commercial use, including licensing rights and IP, you must contact the owner; The Walt Disney Company.